 Generally, only one organization may conduct a bake sale at any given time.
-Check with the Office of Campus Engagement for date availability before planning your event and submitting your approval forms.
+Check with the Student Organizations Coordinator or Campus Engagement office for date availability before planning your event and submitting your approval forms.
 Dates are reserved on a first come, first serve basis and approval is granted only when your group has filed all necessary forms.
 No bake sales may be conducted in the vicinity of Hortencia's in the Administration Building.
 Foods that require heating and cooling may not be sold unless such sales meet the requirements of the San Antonio Metropolitan Health District.